 FIKA at the American Swedish Institute is an award-winning café which embraces the spirit of the Swedish fika, bringing the best of new Nordic-inspired cuisine to Minneapolis-St.Paul, Minnesota and the region.
 Led by Executive Chef Blake Meier, FIKA offers a seasonally inspired menu dedicated to regional ingredients and Scandinavian traditions.

-Guests can enjoy coffee with fortitude, espresso, egg tarts and Swedish-inspired pastries for fika and breakfast.
+At ASI's FIKA, you can enjoy coffee with fortitude, egg tarts, gravlax smörgås (open faced sandwich), and Swedish-inspired pastries for fika and breakfast.
 It is the perfect place for a morning lunch meeting.
-We are also known for our lunches, serving artful salads, house-made soups, signature dishes such as Swedish meatballs and gravlax, modern interpretations of open-face sandwiches and specialty dishes for lunch and early dinner.
+We are also known for our lunches, serving artful salads, house-made soups, signature dishes such as Swedish meatballs and gravlax, modern versions of Nordic open-faced sandwiches and specialty dishes for lunch and early dinner.
 And don't forget desert.
 Wednesdays are a great time to visit when we are open until 8 p.m. for for happy hour (or "After Work" as they say in Sweden) and later dining.
 A finely curated selection of crafted cocktails, beer, wine and house-made aquavit is available.

-On Wednesdays, dinner is served from 3 until 8 p.m.
+On Wednesdays, dinner is served until 8 p.m.